 The visualization will need focus in order to recieve keyboard commands.

 Note that the horizontal axis in the interactive representing desired coverage level is currently defined as a percent of APH.
 Other interactives explore what happens if this includes an understanding of yield volatility.
-More specifically, standard deviation (Hargrave 2024) gets smaller as a grower's yields become more stable, offering a way to quantify stability.
-Including std in APH-based coverage levels could happen by 508h or by changing the law.
+Changes to APH-based coverage levels could happen by 508h or by changing the law (CFR and USC).
+For example:

 the level of coverage ... may be purchased at any level not to exceed 85 percent of the [expected] individual yield ... the yield for a crop shall be based on the actual production history for the crop

-the level of coverage ... may be purchased at any level not to exceed 2.1 standard deviations below the [expected] individual yield ... the yield for a crop shall be based on the actual production history for the crop
+the level of coverage ... may be purchased at any level not to exceed 1.5 standard deviations below the [expected] individual yield ... the yield for a crop shall be based on the actual production history for the crop

 Citations for this section